 Seasonal high bills

-There are several factors to consider before deciding how to assist a customer who’s questioning the amount of an energy bill.
+How you help a customer with a high energy bill depends on several factors.
 Identifying and addressing the obvious, easy-to-rectify problems first will shorten the interaction and satisfy the customer.
-By following these steps and using the suggested calculators, formulas, and other resources, customer service representatives (CSRs) can cool down heated conversations concerning increased energy costs.
+By following these steps and using the suggested calculators, formulas, and other resources, customer service representatives (CSRs) can cool down heated conversations about increased energy costs.

 5 steps to resolution